LisaMatzner/DA-Instacart-Python/README.md

 ● What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?

-● What differences can you find in ordering habits of different customer profiles?
+● What differences can you find in the ordering habits of different customer profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

 ## Data Citation
 “The Instacart Online Grocery Shopping Dataset 2017”,